AuroralH2020/service-data-connector/README.md

 - DS_TYPE:
   -  csv - data will be stored in csv file
   -  influxdb - data will be stored in InfluxDB
-- INFLUXDB_URL - url of InfluxDB
+- INFLUXDB_URL - url of InfluxDB (IF using Influx)
-- INFLUXDB_USER - user of InfluxDB
+- INFLUXDB_USER - user of InfluxDB (IF using Influx)
-- INFLUXDB_PASSWORD - password of InfluxDB
+- INFLUXDB_PASSWORD - password of InfluxDB (IF using Influx)
-- INFLUXDB_ORG - organization of InfluxDB
+- INFLUXDB_ORG - organization of InfluxDB (IF using Influx)
-- INFLUXDB_BUCKET - bucket of InfluxDB
+- INFLUXDB_BUCKET - bucket of InfluxDB (IF using Influx)
-- INFLUXDB_TOKEN - token of InfluxDB
+- INFLUXDB_TOKEN - token of InfluxDB (IF using Influx)

 ### Deployment